This information describes how to do arm and shoulder exercises, a breathing exercise, and scar massage after your mastectomy (breast surgery).

 - Repeat the wall crawl 10 times.
 Each time you raise your hands, try to crawl a little bit higher

-- On the tenth crawl, use the other piece of tape to mark the highest point you reached with your affected arm.
-This will allow you to see your progress each time you do this exercise.
+- On the 10th crawl, use the other piece of tape to mark the highest point you reached with your affected arm.
+This will let you to see your progress each time you do this exercise.

-As you become more flexible while doing this exercise, you may need to take a step closer to the wall so that you can reach a little higher.
+As you become more flexible, you may need to take a step closer to the wall so you can reach a little higher.

-You should not feel pain while doing this exercise.
-It is normal to feel some tightness or pulling across the side of your chest.
+You shouldn’t feel pain while doing this exercise.
+It’s normal to feel some tightness or pulling across the side of your chest.
 Focus on your breathing until the tightness decreases.
-You should breathe normally throughout this exercise.
-Do not hold your breath.
+Breathe normally throughout this exercise.
+Don’t hold your breath.

-Also, be careful not to turn your body toward the wall while doing this exercise.
-Keep your body at a 90-degree angle to the wall.
+Be careful not to turn your body toward the wall while doing this exercise.
+Make sure only the side of your body faces the wall.

-- Stand with your unaffected side facing the wall, about a foot away from the wall.
+- Stand with your unaffected side closest to the wall, about 1 foot (30.5 centimeters) away from the wall.

-- Reach as high as you can with your unaffected arm and mark that point with a piece of tape (see Figure 8).
-As with the forward wall crawl, this will be the goal for your affected arm.
-If you’ve had surgery on both breasts, set your goal using the arm that moves most comfortably.
+- Reach as high as you can with your unaffected arm.
+Mark that point with a piece of tape (see Figure 8).
+This will be the goal for your affected arm.

-- Turn your body so that your affected side is now facing the wall.
-Crawl your fingers up the wall as far as possible.
+- Turn your body so your affected side is now closest to the wall.
+If you had surgery on both breasts, start with either side closest to the wall.
+Crawl your fingers up the wall as far as you can.
 When you get to the point where you feel a good stretch, but not pain, do the deep breathing exercise.
 Return to the starting position by crawling your fingers back down the wall.

 - Repeat this exercise 10 times.

-- On your tenth crawl, use the other piece of tape to mark the highest point you reached with your affected arm.
-This will allow you to see your progress each time you do the exercise.
+- On your 10th crawl, use a piece of tape to mark the highest point you reached with your affected arm.
+This will let you to see your progress each time you do the exercise.

 - If you had surgery on both breasts, repeat the exercise with your other arm.